Iceland's Northwest Fjords

 What's included: Internal flights, all group gear on the trip, premium expedition fiberglass kayaks, guides, meals during the backcountry trip, guesthouse lodging where applicable and the kind of back-country meals you'd expect from one of our trips...all with an Icelandic accent.

-July 7: Morning flight to Isafjordur and RV with our boats for adjustments and shuttle to start
+Day 2: Morning flight to Isafjordur and rendezvous with our boats for adjustments and shuttle to start.

-July 7 - 11: Paddling itinerary over these days is weather forecast dependent, but the West Fjords offer a great deal of fun for day trips.
-Overnight in guesthouse on the 11th at Isafjodur.
+Day 2 - 6: Paddling itinerary over these days is weather forecast dependent, but the West Fjords offer a great deal of fun for day trips.
+Overnight in guesthouse on Day 6 at Isafjodur.